 §7‑103.2 allows a county board to authorize its superintendent to provide virtual education days instead of closing schools because of severe weather conditions.

-Read the whole article: Butler-Washington joins Charles school board race | Local News | somdnews.com
+Read the whole article: Butler-Washington files for Charles school board | Local News | somdnews.com

 Team: